 Rupee depreciates further against USD

-The Central Bank of Sri Lanka (CBSL) said the selling rate of the US Dollar was Rs.
-189.87.
+The Sri Lankan rupee (LKR) depreciated further against the US Dollar today.
+According to the Central Bank of Sri Lanka (CBSL) the current selling rate of the US Dollar stands at Rs.
+192.50.